 Mary Beth Taylor is a pastor and entrepreneur with the United Methodist Church.
 Her greatest passion in ministry is twofold: 1) to create ways for people to meet God outside the four walls of a traditional church and 2) to guide people to understand they are created good in the image of God, allowing individuals to embrace that no one else can bring their unique gifts to the world.

-Three years ago, Mary Beth began the 3 tracks of Creating a Culture of Renewal and is excited to now be accepted to train as faculty for this transformational program.
+Four years ago, Mary Beth began Creating a Culture of Renewal and is excited to now be Certified Faculty for this transformational program.
 When she began CCR, she also began creating a new program, Open Space, with a Lead Team from Littleton United Methodist Church in Littleton, Colorado.
 Due to her growth in her emotional intelligence through CCR, Mary Beth grew stronger in understanding people’s DiSC styles which helped her be a better leader of all people, not just the people like her.
 Also, she learned to recognize her strengths and weaknesses as a leader, leaning into the things that she does best and recognizing the things that paralyze her in fear respectively.
 Her work with CCR gave her the confidence to transition Open Space into a new UM church plant.
 As of July 1, 2016, The Open Space ‘church’ meets at The Platte River Bar and Grill in Littleton.

 Mary Beth lives in Littleton, Colorado with her life-partner, Steve Cummins, and family of pets–Noir, YaFah, Opus, and Pearl.
-She loves coffee and wine, especially when she gets to drink either one with her friends, family, and colleagues while discussing the thin places where we meet God, discussing theology, and/or discussing the happenings of the day (the war in Syria, elections, or Kim Kardashian being robbed in Paris).
+She loves coffee and wine, especially when she gets to drink either one with her friends, family, and colleagues while discussing the thin places where we meet God, discussing theology, and/or discussing the happenings of the day.

 Interested in finding out more about becoming a part of our Faculty?
 Visit the Faculty-in-Training page.